About

 What is the application process?

 We’re glad that you’re considering Pine Island Camp for your son!
 The first step is to fill out the application.
-We will be in touch within a day or two to schedule a 1:1 meeting with Director Sumner Ford.
-Sumner meets with all new families to ensure each boy’s readiness for camp, and to answer your questions.
+We will be in touch within a day or two to schedule a 1:1 meeting with our director.
+We meet with all new families to ensure each boy’s readiness for camp, and to answer your questions.
 If your son is ready for Pine Island, his application will be accepted.

 I love your camp, but my son has hesitations.
 Any suggestions?